Section 33 of the Canadian Charter of Rights and Freedoms: French language requirements for multiple sectors (2021)

-The stated goal of Bill 96 was “to affirm that the only official language of Québec is French.
-It also affirms that French is the common language of the Québec nation.”
+The stated goal of Bill 96 was "to affirm that the only official language of Québec is French.
+It also affirms that French is the common language of the Québec nation."
 Bill 96 was adopted on May 24, 2022, with 78 MNAs in favour and 29 against (from the Liberal Party and Parti Québécois).
 Instead of applying the notwithstanding clause only to parts of Bill 96, the Coalition Avenir Québec government applied it to the entire Bill.

 The amendment expanded the requirements of businesses to communicate in French.
 Previously, businesses with more than 50 employees faced additional responsibilities to have the common language be French.
 The amendment lowered that minimum from 50 employees to 25.

-Employers may not require knowledge of a language other than French during “recruitment, hiring, transfer or promotion,” unless they can show the additional language is necessary and they took “all reasonable means to avoid imposing such a requirement."
+Employers may not require knowledge of a language other than French during "recruitment, hiring, transfer or promotion," unless they can show the that additional language is necessary and they took "all reasonable means to avoid imposing such a requirement."

 The amendment also granted search and seizure laws to the Office québécois de la langue française (OQLF) and the Minister Responsible for the French Language.
-Section 111 describes how the OQLF may “enter at any reasonable hour any place, other than a dwelling house,” where a business conducts activity or holds documents.
-The amendment requires that anyone present with access to a device or data must provide that access to the inspectors; the inspectors also may seize devices and data for future examination and reproduction; no warrant is needed.
+Section 111 gives the OQLF authorization to "enter at any reasonable hour any place, other than a dwelling house," where a business conducts activity or holds documents.
+The amendment requires that anyone present with access to a device or data must provide that access to the inspectors; the inspectors also may seize devices and data for future examination and reproduction without a warrant.